daniamcode/route-calculator/README.md

 4. In addition to the ability to introduce the distance manually, adding another option to calculate it from the origin and destination coordinates would simplify the process, so let’s add this feature (check the resources link, OSRM API).
 Let the user introduce the origin and destination coordinates, and calculate the distance automatically.
 5. Add a couple of predefined fees (€/Km), e.g. Truck → 0.50€/Km, Van → 0.25€/Km
-6. Draw the origin and destination in a map, and it would be nice to see the route (check the resources links for more information).
+6. Draw the origin and destination in a map, and it would be nice to see the route (check the resources links for more information).\

-Requirements\
+## Requirements
-● Use React\
+- Use React\
-● Feel free to use any library you want\
+- Feel free to use any library you want\
-● Enjoy, and don’t take it too seriously, we don’t expect you to be working on it for days.\
+- Enjoy, and don’t take it too seriously, we don’t expect you to be working on it for days.

-Bonus features\
+## Bonus features
-● Use Redux to request the information to the API.\
+- Use Redux to request the information to the API.\
-● Replace the coordinates inputs by address inputs that geolocate the coordinates\
+- Replace the coordinates inputs by address inputs that geolocate the coordinates\
-using an external service (Google Maps API, Mapbox API...)\
+using an external service (Google Maps API, Mapbox API...)

-Resources\
+## Resources
-● Create React App: h​ ttps://create-react-app.dev/\
+- Create React App: h​ ttps://create-react-app.dev/\
-● Create React App + Redux: ​https://github.com/reduxjs/cra-template-redux\
+- Create React App + Redux: ​https://github.com/reduxjs/cra-template-redux\
-● OSRM API: ​http://project-osrm.org/docs/v5.5.1/api/#general-options → given origin and destination coordinates, it gives you a lot of information (the path points, distance...)\
+- OSRM API: ​http://project-osrm.org/docs/v5.5.1/api/#general-options → given origin and destination coordinates, it gives you a lot of information (the path points, distance...)\
-● Any library to generate maps: Google Maps, Mapbox...\
+- Any library to generate maps: Google Maps, Mapbox...

-What will be evaluated\
+## What will be evaluated
-● User experience and creativity\
+- User experience and creativity\
-● Code quality (we don’t expect you to create everything from scratch, so use create-react-app or any other generator)\
+- Code quality (we don’t expect you to create everything from scratch, so use create-react-app or any other generator)

 # Getting Started with Create React App